 Linens in your Kitchen:

-Linens are essential to a great kitchen.
+Linens are a huge kitchen essential even for the more minimalist among us.
 Last year I started working at eliminating our paper towel usage.
 Now we buy one pack of 12 for the whole year vs 2 to 3 times that.
 I now use Flour Sack cotton towels for all of our Kitchen cleanup needs.
 I love having these towels around and they wash up so well.
 I have about 24 for the week and just wash them as we go throughout the week.
 I also keep a slew of napkins on hand for entertaining and even daily meals as a family.
 Cloth napkins also help to eliminate waste so I enjoy having these to use.
 I typically look for linen or cotton based napkins.
 Soon we will have some in our store but for now these ones are the ones I would suggest.
 Finally, I don’t get holiday focused with linens at all thus, why I like the Libeco towels in basic colors for daily cooking.
 They wash well and wear like iron.
 Highly suggest!
 It is my top gift to people.

 2 Wood Serving Boards — First from Virginia Boys Kitchen $49 and Second from John Boos $158 | Large Round Platter from Crate and Barrel $79 | Cheese Knives from Crate and Barrel $49 | 3 Serving Spoons from CB2 $10 and Cb2 $7.95 | 4-5 Large Serving Bowls in Neutral tones – Top Left from Denby $17.95 , Top right from CB2 $14.95 , Bottom Left from Anthropologie $98 , Bottom Right from Heath Ceramics $125 | Pie Server from Amazon $5.99 | Butter Knife from Crate and Barrel $12.95 | 8-10 Ramekins from SPARQ $7 | 1-2 Water Pitchers from Le Creuset $44 | 1-2 Salad Servers from Food 52 $79 | Large Square Platter with Rim from CB2 $14.95